 Primary health organisations (PHOs) and general practice teams are often the first point of contact for many people experiencing mental health and/or addiction issues.

 A new model of integrated primary mental health and addiction services (IPMHA) is being implemented across New Zealand by the Ministry of Health.
-This model of care is a part of suite of services being developed to expand access to, and choice of, Primary Mental Health and Addiction support.
+This model of care is part of a suite of services being developed to expand access to, and choice of, Primary Mental Health and Addiction support.